jay-bhasin/consolidation-integration/README.md

-# consolidation-integration
-Repository containing code for Bhasin et al., "Systems consolidation as temporal integration in synaptic weight space"
+# Code for Bhasin et al.

+Simulations are broken into three Jupyter notebooks:
+- `simulations_heterosynaptic.ipynb`: consolidation in our circuit model with the heterosynaptic rule at the late-learning site (Figs. 1c, 2, 3a)
+- `simulations_hebbian.ipynb`: consolidation with the Hebbian rule at the late-learning site (Fig. 1d)
+- `simulations_neural_integrator.ipynb`: simple example neural integrator circuit (Fig. 3b)